 SEO or AdWords?

 Let’s make one thing clear from the start: if you want to increase your position in Search Engine Results Page (SERPs,) then you shouldn’t look for ways to cut corners.
-Easy fixes should have no place in your online marketing strategy as search engines are quick to spot and penalize the sites that employ black hat tactics to boost their rank in organic searches.
+Easy fixes should have no place in your online marketing strategy as search engines are quick to spot and penalise the sites that employ black hat tactics to boost their rank in organic searches.

 If you want to see long-term results, then you need to focus on developing a sound SEO strategy and implement it consistently.
 It’s a meticulous job, and it can take a while to notice a significant change in your rank.